devonfox/tuner-rs/README.md

 To run and analyze a .wav file, simply write `cargo run 'filename.wav`

 To run and analyze live input, simply enter `cargo run` in the project folder and it will open a connection to the default input device.
 Currently this is setup with a fixed sample buffer of `8192` samples.
 It works with my Blue Yeti USB microphone, however, when using on Mac or laptop microphone the buffer size is too high.

+To stop, just hit 'enter' on the keyboard, and it will stop the live input thread and stop the program.

 Leaving that as a *todo!* option.